containers/podman/docs/source/markdown/podman.1.md

 Storage driver.
 The default storage driver for UID 0 is configured in `containers-storage.conf(5)` in rootless mode), and is *vfs* for non-root users when *fuse-overlayfs* is not available.
 The `STORAGE_DRIVER` environment variable overrides the default.
 The --storage-driver specified driver overrides all.

-Overriding this option will cause the *storage-opt* settings in `containers-storage.conf(5)` to be ignored.
+Overriding this option causes the *storage-opt* settings in `containers-storage.conf(5)` to be ignored.
 The user must specify additional options via the `--storage-opt` flag.

 #### **--storage-opt**=*value*

 Specify a storage driver option.
 Default storage driver options are configured in `containers-storage.conf(5)`.
 The `STORAGE_OPTS` environment variable overrides the default.
 The --storage-opt specified options override all.
-Specify --storage-opt="" so no storage options will be used.
+Specify --storage-opt="" so no storage options is used.

 #### **--syslog**